SAP-samples/teched2025-CS262/exercises/ex1/README.md

 > :bulb: **Relevant knowledge document**: 3428965, 3349929
 > </details>

+:point_right: To view the raw JSON response from the API, run the cell within section **"Inspect the API response"** of the Jupyter notebook.

-:point_right: Run the cell to inspect the response with the suggested SAP knowledge content and the key returned fields for each knowledge document.
+:point_right: To better inspect a suggested SAP knowledge document along with the key fields returned run the cell in section **"Analyze a single knowledge document"**.

 :point_right: **[OPTIONAL]** Experiment with your own issue descriptions and explore the suggested SAP knowledge content.